Bausch + Lomb Cromorhinol 2% nasal spray

 Duration of treatment

-Continuously throughout the entire period of allergen exposure.
+Continuously throughout the entire period of exposure to allergens.

-However, if exposure to allergens can be avoided, this solution is preferable to the use of any medication (see Health Education Advice).
+However, if exposure to allergens can be avoided, this solution is preferable to the use of any medication ( see Health Education Council )

 Consult your doctor or pharmacist immediately.

-Do not take a double dose to make up for a forgotten dose; simply continue with your treatment.
+Do not take a double dose to make up for a forgotten dose, but simply continue your treatment.

 Not applicable.